 This tutorial will give you an understanding of the steps involved in porting applications to GPUs using OpenACC, some optimization tips, and ways to identify several potential pitfalls.
 It should be useful as a guide for how you can apply OpenACC directives to your own code.
-All source code for this tutorial can be downloaded from NVIDIA Tutorials webpage, https://www.pgroup.com/resources/tutorials.htm? tab=tutorials.
+All source code for this tutorial can be downloaded as part of this tarball.
 After downloading, unpack and untar the file which will create a directory where you can work along with the tutorial if you like.